- Travel to Canberra Depart your school and travel to Canberra.

 Your Adventure

-National Film and Sound Archive visit
+• National Film and Sound Archive visit Sound out of the box program

-Discover how sound technology has evolved from wax cylinders to vinyl, tape and digital audio while exploring sound recordings with cultural and historical significance. -
+Discover how sound technology has evolved from wax cylinders to vinyl, tape and digital audio while exploring sound recordings with cultural and historical significance.

-Ian Potter Foundation Technology Learning Centre visit
+• Ian Potter Foundation Technology Learning Centre visit Maker project workshop

-During this inquiry-based learning workshop, explore innovative solutions to engineering challenges and build a prototype using simple tools and materials. - Questacon National Science & Technology Centre visit Free-fall down a six-metre slide, freeze your own shadow, experience an earthquake or challenge a robot to a game of air hockey.
+• Questacon National Science & Technology Centre visit Free-fall down a six-metre slide, freeze your own shadow, experience an earthquake or challenge a robot to a game of air hockey.
 Questacon’s eight interactive exhibitions feature more than 200 hands-on experiences covering a range of science topics, from astronomy to zoology and everything in between.

-Mt Stromlo Observatory guided visit
+• Mt Stromlo Observatory guided visit Night educational session

 Explore the research buildings and telescope domes at Mt Stromlo Observatory while learning about the science that has occurred here over the past 100 years.
 Delve into the exciting projects Mt Stromlo is involved in, view labs where instruments for the Giant Magellan Telescope are being built - and see the Laser Space Debris Telescope, a 250kg meteorite, and more!
 Into the evening, participate in a stargazing session using Mt Stromlo's outreach telescopes and meet astronomers for a Q&A session.

-Deep Space Communication Complex visit
+• Deep Space Communication Complex visit Educational program

 Explore the key historical aspects of the Complex during an introduction and orientation of the visitor centre.
-Delve into the significant role Australia plays in space exploration and see some of the latest missions and images being returned from space. -
+Delve into the significant role Australia plays in space exploration and see some of the latest missions and images being returned from space.

-Knots and shapes in mathematics interactive presentation
+• Australian National University visit Knots and shapes in mathematics interactive presentation